SHAOYIKYEOH/client_a-data-analysis/README.md

 # Project Background
-Founder in 2008, ITS office is an importer & distributor in all type of office automation & equipment serving customers throughtout Malaysia.
+Founder in 2008, Sky office is an importer & distributor in all type of office automation & equipment serving customers throughtout Malaysia.

 The company has a significant amount of sales and demographic data that was previously underutilized due to it doesnt have a data strategy team.
-This project aims to create a dashboard and analyze the data to undercover insights that can help ITS office improve its business.
+This project aims to create a dashboard and analyze the data to undercover insights that can help Sky office improve its business.

 Insights and recommendations are provided based on the following key areas
 - **Sales Trends:** An evaluation of historical sales patterns.